nixworks/public/news/2017/05/11/index.md

 ##### Battle of Mosul
 ### [The Iraqi army's chief of staff, Lt Gen Othman al-Ghanmi, states that his security forces are only days away from completing the operation to recapture Mosul from ISIL. ](/news/2017/05/11/the-iraqi-army-s-chief-of-staff-lt-gen-othman-al-ghanmi-states-that-his-security-forces-are-only-days-away-from-completing-the-operation-t.md)
-_Context: Othman al-Ghanmi, ISIL, Iraq, Battle of Mosul, Mosul_
+_Context: Iraq, Mosul, ISIL, Battle of Mosul, Othman al-Ghanmi_

 ##### New Orleans City Council
 ### [The New Orleans City Council removes the statue of Confederate President Jefferson Davis in New Orleans.
 This action is the second of four planned removals of Confederate monuments in the city. ](/news/2017/05/11/the-new-orleans-city-council-removes-the-statue-of-confederate-president-jefferson-davis-in-new-orleans-this-action-is-the-second-of-four-p.md)